 There’s no point taking in a large calorie surplus designed to support a rapid rate of muscle growth if you’ve been training for two years and simply can’t build muscle that quickly.

-That said, it’s perfectly natural to gain some fat when you’re focused on adding muscle.
-Guys who try to stay lean all the time are often the ones who struggle to make any appreciable gains in size.
-But you shouldn’t get to the point where your rate of fat gain exceeds your rate of muscle growth.
+That said, it’s perfectly natural to gain some body fat when you’re focused on adding muscle.
+Guys who try to stay lean during a period of weight gain are often the ones who struggle to make any appreciable gains in size.

-You’ll also need to pay close attention to what’s happening to your body.
+During any period of weight gain, you’ll need to pay close attention to what’s happening to your body.

-But if you’re not gaining any weight, increase your calorie intake by roughly the same amount.
 That increase should come primarily from carbohydrate, although some additional fat isn’t going to hurt.
 If, after 7 to 10 days, your weight hasn’t changed, do the same thing again.

 How Many Meals a Day Should You Eat?

-To gain muscle, aim for at least 3 meals a day.
-Each meal should contain 20-40 grams of protein.
 Ideally, you’d have a dose of protein within the first few hours after waking up, before a workout, after a workout, and before going to bed.

-In total, your daily protein intake should be around 0.7 grams of protein per pound (1.6 grams per kilogram) of bodyweight.
 There’s no good reason why you can’t eat more.
 If anything, I’d rather err on the side of eating a little too much, rather than not enough.
-But, for most people, 0.7 grams of protein per pound of bodyweight will do the job.
+But, for most people, 0.7 grams of protein per pound of body weight will do the job.

 Are There Any Foods You Should Avoid?

-Not really.
-As long as you’re hitting your protein and calorie targets for the day, there are no specific foods to avoid.
-Although a lot of people are still worried about eating foods high in fat, dietary fat does have a number of perks for anyone wanting more muscle than they have right now.
+Although a lot of people are still worried about eating foods high in fat, dietary fat does have a number of perks for anyone wanting more muscle mass than they have right now.

 That’s where the addition of some high fat meals can help.
-Because fat contains roughly twice as many calories as carbohydrate or protein, you don’t need to eat as much to get the same amount of energy.
+Because fat contains roughly twice as many calories as carbs or protein, you don’t need to eat as much to get the same amount of energy.

 While you don’t want too much of the stuff, fat isn’t something to be feared, just as long as your overall muscle building diet is set up properly.